rubricreward/r3/README.md

   <img src="./assets/dataset.png" alt="Dataset Breakdown by Type" width="80%"/>
 </p>

-R3 is trained on a diverse, carefully curated mix of point-wise, pair-wise, and binary tasks:
+R3 is trained on a diverse, carefully curated mix of point-wise, pair-wise, and binary tasks dataset as shown in the above diagram:

 - **🗣️ General Chat & Instruction-Following**: Includes open-domain instruction and user preference datasets such as *Tulu*, *UltraFeedback*, and *Skywork Reward Preference*.
 These cover both point-wise and pairwise supervision signals.
 - **🧠 Reasoning Tasks**: Focuses on math and code evaluations using datasets like *Math-Step-DPO-10K* and *AceCodePair-300K*, with annotations targeting correctness and reasoning quality.